opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 ------------
 .. c:function:: template<typename _Tp> _Tp* allocate(size_t n)

-    Allocates an array of elements
+    Allocates an array of elements.

-    :param n: The number of elements to allocate
+    :param n: Number of elements to allocate.

-The generic function ``allocate`` allocates buffer for the specified number of elements.
-For each element the default constructor is called.
+The generic function ``allocate`` allocates a buffer for the specified number of elements.
+For each element, the default constructor is called.

 .. index:: deallocate